Bamboo (record label)

-Bamboo Records was a record label based in the UK.
-An influential record label, known for its reggae releases, it released recordings from the late 1960s into the 1970s.
-Artists that had recordings released on the label include, Laurel Aitken, John Holt, Junior English, Alton Ellis, The Heptones and Sound Dimension.
-They produced a number of reggae hits.
+Bamboo Records was a UK-based reggae label established in 1969 as an outlet for productions by Jamaican producer Clement Dodd, active from the late 1960s into the early 1970s.
+The label formed part of a broader movement in which Jamaican producers established their own outlets in the United Kingdom to control distribution of their recordings.

 Background

 Bamboo

 The label was founded by Junior Lincoln in 1969.
 Rupert Cunningham was also a co-founder.
 The majority of the label's productions were by Clement Dodd aka Coxsone Dodd.
 The label was connected with the Ackee, Ashanti and Banana Record labels.
 They operated out of Junior Lincoln's record store which was said to be a major West Indian music dealership.
 They were located at 88 Stroud Green Road, Finsbury Park.

 Roger St. Pierre was also connected to the label.

 In a 2017 interview, Junior Lincoln said that the label had aspects of jazz and African influences.
 They tried to have the record covers of their releases reflect the music that they were putting out.